Officials declare measles outbreak in Pacific Northwest over

 PORTLAND, Ore. — A measles outbreak that sickened more than 70 people, mostly children, in the Pacific Northwest is finally over even as the total number of cases nationwide continues to spike to near-record levels , officials said Monday.

+A total of 71 people were infected — a tally that does not include a handful of cases in Portland, Oregon, and Seattle that were linked to the outbreak’s epicenter.

-The good news from the Pacific Northwest comes as authorities elsewhere struggled with the most measles cases in the U.S. since 1994.
+Authorities elsewhere struggled with the most measles cases in the U.S. since 1994.
 Across the country, 704 cases have been reported in 22 states as of Monday, according to the U.S. Centers for Disease Control and Prevention.
-A large outbreak in the New York City area has stymied public health officials and more than 350 students at two major California universities remained quarantined after possible exposure, down from 800 students last week.
+A large outbreak in the New York City area has stymied public health officials, and 271 students at two major California universities remained quarantined after possible exposure, down from 800 students last week.

 “We’re grateful to see this outbreak come to an end without any deaths or serious complications,” Melnick said.
 “But as long as measles exists elsewhere in the world and people continue travel, we’re at risk of seeing another outbreak.
 We must improve our immunization rates to prevent future outbreaks and keep our children and other vulnerable people safe.”